-Good kids don't do this, but if you unseam a tennis ball, you can disassemble it into two U-shaped pieces.
+If you cut a tennis ball along the seam, you can disassemble it into two U-shaped pieces.

-Based on this idea, compounds 1 and 2 were synthesized as U-shaped molecules with different sizes.
-Compound 3 was prepared as a comparison of 1 and the encapsulation behavior of these compounds was investigated.
+Compounds 1 and 2 are U-shaped molecules with different sizes, inspired by this idea.
+Compound 3 was prepared for comparison with 1 and the encapsulation behaviour of these compounds was investigated.